ehmatthes/pcc_2e/solutions/chapter_2.md

 ## 2-2: Simple Messages

-Store a message in a variable, and print that message.
+Assign a message to a variable, and print that message.
 Then change the value of your variable to a new message, and print the new message.

 ```python
 msg = "I love learning to use Python."